 The second option for white is 3.Nf3.
 This will help defend against 3 Qh4+ and start to develop a kingside attack.
 The best thing about the King’s Gambit is that it is rather unpredictable.
 If the opponent isn’t familiar with the correct defense, they will soon get into trouble.
 The majority of the games are open with dynamic and exciting lines.
 If you are a creative player and prefer using wild sacrifices and exotic combinations, the King’s Gambit is an ideal opening for you.

-The Italian game begins with the moves: 1.e4 e5 2.Nf3 Nc4 3.Bc4.
+The Italian game is one of the most common chess openings for white and it begins with the moves: 1.e4 e5 2.Nf3 Nc4 3.Bc4.
 In the history of chess, this is probably one of the oldest ever recorded game openings.
-It is said that these moves were developed by chess players, such as, Polerio and Damiano around the 16th century.
+It is said that these moves were developed by chess players, such as Polerio and Damiano around the 16th century.
 It was further improved by Greco (1962), who gave this strategy its main theme.